20507 - PROJECT AND TEAM MANAGEMENT

 - The project team: roles and responsibilities.

-- Problem solving and decision making in project teams.
+- Creative problem solving and decision making in project teams.

-- Develop an understanding the project management process, acquiring the main logics and tools.
+- Develop an understanding the project management process, acquiring the main logics and discovering the most used techniques.

-- Know the principal project management techniques, applied to cultural and creative industries projects.
+- Know the principal project management techniques and tools, applied to cultural and creative industries' projects.

 - Discuss the challenges of building a project team and managing its dynamics.